 On August the 2nd, after bidding a fond farewell to the Ancient Redwoods RV Park, we headed north along the coast to our next destination.
 We had reservations at the Golden Bear RV Park near Klamath, California.
 We were also hoping to see a whale which had been hanging out in the Klamath River!

 Along the route north, we stopped to see some Elk in a pasture.
-Dixie has this thing about seeing a bull elk in the wild.
+Bryn has this thing about seeing a bull elk in the wild.
 And we saw one!
-I’m not sure Dixie will be pleased until we see one while we are out hiking, but at least this was fairly close.
+I’m not sure Bryn will be pleased until we see one while we are out hiking, but at least this was fairly close.

 As we approached Klamath we passed a portable electronic message board indicating that we would need to slow down at the river and watch out for traffic.
 This had to be due to the whale!
 We hoped we would be able to see it.
 When we got to the bridge, sure enough the traffic was slow and people were lining both sides of the bridge and looking down into the water.
 State troopers were patrolling to keep traffic moving.
 It was a bit of a circus!
 We decided to drop off the trailer and return.